larpchronicles/rules/rules-topics/12_production-skills.md

 #### Smelling Salts
 >This will create a very strong smelling solution that will wake up characters that are under the effects of Sleep, or Waylay by roleplaying waving it beneath their nose for 10 seconds.
 Applying this alchemy requires the phrase "Smelling salts".
 #### Wounding Coating
 >This coating can be applied to a weapon on a 5 count.
 Wounding Coating allows the Poisoner to swing for a single weapon blow, for +5 additional damage, and change their damage type to Poison.
 Ex: a character normally swings for 3, uses their Wounding Coating, and swings "8 Poison."
-This lasts until used or until you complete a long rest.
+This lasts until used or until the user completes a long rest.
 A weapon can only have one coating applied at a time.

 ### Tier II